Viktor Ullmann: Theresienstadt concentration camp

 On 8 September 1942 he was deported to the Theresienstadt concentration camp.
 Up to his deportation his list of works had reached 41 opus numbers and contained an additional three piano sonatas, song cycles on texts by various poets, operas, and the piano concerto Op.
 25, which he finished in December 1939, nine months after the entry of German troops into Prague.
 Most of these works are missing.
 The manuscripts presumably disappeared during the occupation.
 Thirteen printed items, which Ullmann published privately and entrusted to a friend for safekeeping, have survived.

 The particular nature of the camp at Theresienstadt enabled Ullmann to remain active musically: he was a piano accompanist, organized concerts ("Collegium musicum", "Studio for New Music"), wrote critiques of musical events, and composed, as part of a cultural circle including Karel Ančerl, Rafael Schachter, Gideon Klein, Hans Krása, and other prominent musicians imprisoned there.
 He wrote: "By no means did we sit weeping on the banks of the waters of Babylon.
 Our endeavor with respect to arts was commensurate with our will to live."

 Overall, Ullmann "probably made the most significant contribution of any single individual to the musical life of Terezin", composing 20 works in the camp.

-On 16 October 1944 he was deported to the camp at Auschwitz-Birkenau, where on 18 October 1944 he was killed in the gas chambers.
+On 16 October 1944 he was deported to the camp at Auschwitz-Birkenau, where he was killed in the gas chambers two days later.